IT2901-Tiles/Tiles/README.md

 Thanks to our product owner Giulia Cosentino, our supervisor Marius Sjøberg, NTNU for giving us this project and the group members Millie Burhol Austad, Gunvor Huso, Emilie Kalleberg, Stuart Gallina Ottersen, Karen Villmones, Anne Mosvold Ørke and Malin Holte.

 ### License
-The source code for the site is licensed under the [MIT license](https://choosealicense.com/licenses/mit/)
+The source code for the site is licensed under the [MIT license](tiles/LICENSE)

-Copyright (c) 2021 Stuart Gallina Ottersen, Millie Burhol Austad, Gunvor Huso, Emilie Kalleberg, Karen Villmones, Anne Mosvold Ørke and Malin Holte.
+Copyright (c) 2021 Giulia Cosentino.